 Hi.
 I’m Nick at Sideview and this is the Getting Started Tutorial for Sideview’s Splunk app, “Cisco CDR Reporting and Analytics”.

 Let’s jump right in and assume you know something about the app already.
-You may have even downloaded the free 90-day trial and spent the 15 or so minutes to set it up and install it and everything.
+You may have even downloaded the free 90-day trial and spent 15 or so minutes setting it up and installing it and everything.

 So let’s leave the homepage for now and go right to “Browse > Calls”.

-You’ll see a lot of form fields up at the top but let’s ignore these for now.
-By default this is just showing us the most recent calls that have terminated.
+You’ll see a lot of form fields up at the top, but let’s ignore these for now.
+By default, this is just showing us the most recent calls that have been terminated.
 The table is showing a few columns by default.
 Let’s add a couple more columns and maybe take away these gateway columns.
-To do that we click the “Edit Fields” button over on the right.
+To do that, we click the “Edit Fields” button over on the right.

 You can hunt in here for the fields you want, but I’m going to use a trick and actually type in the first few letters of the fields I’m looking for.

-By the way there’s a big table on the homepage of all the fields.
-You may have noticed that and if you’re browsing for a field in a particular area but you don’t remember the exact name, you can find it there.
+By the way, there’s a big table on the homepage of all the fields.
+You may have noticed that, and if you’re browsing for a field in a particular area but don’t remember the exact name, you can find it there.

-You can see if I just type in “callingParty”, even for that one prefix there’s quite a lot of different fields
+You can see if I just type in “callingParty”, even for that one prefix there are quite a lot of different fields.

 OK.
 Click the green “Save” button to apply our changes.

 OK.
 Ignore the fact for now that MLQK seems to be blank for some of my calls.
 It’s not blank for all of them.
-This is actually an idiosyncracy of our test data.
+This is actually an idiosyncrasy of our test data.

 And I’m going to change the “call types” pulldown to show just incoming calls.

 Just a note.
-When you’re using the product and you have a point like this where you’ve entered a few filtering arguments.
-You may actually get zero calls shown, or at any rate fewer calls than you think should be shown.
-If that ever happens or when it happens, note that this pulldown here is by default set to “count only the 1000 most recent matching records”.
-And to make a long story short sometimes combinations of filtering here require you to jump this up to “all records. ” Notice also that this header here is saying “at least 135 calls”, which is sort of strange.
+When you’re using the product and you have a point like this where you’ve entered a few filtering arguments, you may actually get zero calls shown.
+Or at any rate, fewer calls than you think should be shown.
+If that ever happens, note that this pulldown here is by default set to “count only the 1000 most recent matching records”.
+To make a long story short, sometimes combinations of filtering here require you to jump this up to “all records. ” Notice also that this header here is saying “at least 135 calls”, which is sort of strange.
 That’s coupled together.
-If I were to set this to “all records”, it would get us a definitive number.
+If I were to set this to “all records,” it would get us a definitive number.

 Try not to worry too much about getting definitive numbers here, because it makes this interface very slow, and that’s not really what this interface is for.
 That’s more what the general report interface is for, you know- getting definitive, hard, pretty charts.

 Note that a lot of these things are links.
-You may have noticed earlier that under Browse, there’s a lot of other things you can Browse.
-Devices, Phone Numbers, Gateways, Sites.
-For each one of these there is a corresponding Detail view.
+You may have noticed earlier that under Browse, there are a lot of other things you can browse: devices, phone numbers, gateways, sites.
+For each one of these, there is a corresponding Detail view.
 So you can sort of imagine that if I click this it’s going to take us to Device Detail, as I’m mousing over these Originating Device, Destination Device links.
-Likewise over here on these DN’s, this is going to take us to Phone Number detail.
+Likewise, over here on these DN’s, this is going to take us to Phone Number detail.

 So let’s click the “Browse” link in the breadcrumb now.